Documentation

 → widget empties its DB cart via DELETE /api/embed/cart

-When a user opens full chat in a new tab, cart mutations are pushed to the widget tab via Socket.IO so the host store stays in sync — no extra code needed in your adapter.
+When a user opens full chat in a new tab or uses voice chat, cart mutations are pushed to the widget tab via Socket.IO cart-updated events.
+The widget tab then dispatches the same DOM events to the host adapter — no extra code needed in your adapter.
+All cart actions (add, remove, update, empty, checkout) are synced in real-time across tabs.

 Live Demo